yfried-redhat/host-mgmt/README.md

   * alias: a list of aliases for the machine
   * override default values (password, user, etc...)
   * roles: a list of roles associated with the host
-* vips:
-Special hosts that should contain a list of vips with aliases matching the vip description
 * roles:
 Each role can contain a list of aliases/addresses that will associate this role with the matching host